EnergyInnovation/eps-docs/docs/models/china-igdp.md

   * Lowered capacity factors for wind in elec/BECF to avoid over-dispatch.
   * Added additional non-coal capacity for 2020 in elec/BPMCCS, based on calculations in elec/PMCCS.
   * Updated indst/BPoIFUfE to align with updated indst/BIFUbC data.
+  * Updated data source and values for hydgn/EHPpUC.
+  * Remove carbon tax from electricity sector in fuels/BCTR to better represent free emissions allowances.
+  * Correct conversion factors for hydrogen production in fuels/BFPIaE.

 ### **3.4.3.1 - February 6, 2023**
 * Bug fix